|Title ID||3167||Collection ID||694|

 The newsreel opens with an intertitle "From Sir Richard Hotham's Bognor - to Bognor Regis of to-day".
 The film shows a close-up of Sir Richard Hotham’s gravestone (the founder of Bognor).
 The intertitle "How Bognor got its 'Regis'" introduces scenes of King George V and Queen Mary on the road and arriving at Craigwell for the King’s convalescence.
 The Queen is filmed attending a church service.
-This is followed by scenes of crowds lining the streets of Bognor on the King’s departure and scenes of Bognor’s tribute to the King on his death shows the Union flag at half-mast, and a slow-marching procession of police, military and fire brigade.
+This is followed by scenes of crowds lining the streets of Bognor on the King’s departure.
+Bognor’s tribute to the King on his death shows the Union flag at half-mast, and a slow-marching procession of police, military and fire brigade.

-Scenes of flooding after a summer downpour in Bognor town centre and nearby Pulborough.
-A football match between Bognor and Chichester are followed by scenes of Cricketers at Bognor Cricket Club and a cricket match in progress, some people look on, including a man in a large wicker wheelchair.
+A 'Summer cloud burst' leads to scenes of flooding in Bognor Regis town centre and nearby Pulborough.
+Short scenes from a football match between Bognor and Chichester are followed by scenes of Cricketers at Bognor Cricket Club and onlookers, including a man in a large wicker wheelchair.
 A title reads ‘The Gresham’ and shows various men and women on a balcony and outside a house.
 Mahatma Gandhi is shown leaving his friend’s house in Bognor.
 Clergy, including the Bishop of Chichester, gather for the consecration of Aldwick Church.
-Freemasons from the Gordon and Felpham Lodge leave the church in their aprons and sashes after a service; some carry embroidered banners.
+Freemasons from the Gordon and Felpham Lodge leave the church in their aprons and sashes after a service; two embroidered banners are carried from the church.

-The ‘Daily Mirror 8’ perform an exercise routine on the grass near the seafront.
-A large crowd watch several other acts including a juggler, a high-kick dance routine and balancing acts.
-‘Arthur Lang - World Yo Yo Champion’ performs yo-yo tricks.
+The ‘Daily Mirror 8’ perform a marching and gymnastics routine on the grass near the seafront.
+A large crowd watch several other acts including a baton twirling, a high-kick dance routine and balancing acts.
+‘Arthur Lang - Worlds Yo Yo Champion’ performs yo-yo tricks.
 An elephant walks through the street advertising the circus’s arrival in town.
 A procession of circus people, horses and baby elephants follow.

-A man on the beach addresses a crowd through a megaphone; people dig in the sand with spades.
-Lifeguards from the ‘Daily Sketch Lifesaving Team’ gives a demonstration on the beach.
+A man on the beach addresses a crowd through a megaphone as lifeguards from the ‘Daily Sketch Lifesaving Team’ give a demonstration on the beach.
 Wearing liveguard uniforms with patrol caps and chinstraps, they demonstrate techniques for saving a drowning man.
 A steamer arrives at the crowded pier.
 Men board the Brighton Belle (Bristol).
-High-divers, including an escapologist and a man on a bike, jump off the end of the pier.
+High-divers, including an escapologist and a man on a bicycle, dive from the end of the pier.
 There are scenes of visitors on the pier and on the promenade.

 Sir Alan Cobham’s Air Circus featuring biplanes, the Autogyro and the Flying Flea, are shown on the ground and in flight.
 There are also wing-walking demonstrations.
 A Graf Zeppelin airship flies over houses.
-A sign reads 'Book here for flights' and people board one of Alan Cobham’s planes, including competition-winner Miss Verion.
+A sign reads 'Book here for flights' and people board one of Alan Cobham’s planes, including competition-winner Miss Verion, aged eighty.
 Aerial views over Bognor’s coast take in the rock gardens and the pier.
 The passengers are shown leaving the plane, including the smiling Miss Verion.

 1930s Bognor attracted large amount of people recuperating; the resort’s increased popularity is evident in the crowded seafront scenes, showing a large volume of traffic.
 The increase in Bognor’s popularity after the King’s visit is well-documented in this compilation.
 The first section of the compilation is most likely material shot by Harry Guermonprez before the formation of the Bognor Regis Film Society (BRFS).
 The newsreel itself was compiled at a later date.
 Throughout the 1930s, the BRFS produced several newsreels (as well as dramas), recording everyday scenes and special events in the West Sussex seaside town.
 The Society was often mentioned in Home Movies & Home Talkies and their films also critiqued and occasionally awarded prizes by Amateur Cine World.
 The first BRFS meeting was held in Cleeves Chemist on the High Street (featured in this film).
 Harry Guermonprez also managed one of the Cleeves shops.